No. We welcome students with Bachelor's or Master’s degrees from all different educational backgrounds and fields of study.

 Students who are granted fee waivers by the OTCAS Fee Assistance Program (FAP) will be given fee waivers for the Duke secondary application.
 A student must request this waiver by sending in proof of the OTCAS waiver to OTD_admissions@duke.edu once the application is complete.
 We will not waive the fee for any other requests.

 The Duke OTD is a three-year program, including summer terms.
+Students begin their studies in the fall semester and finish in the spring semester, three years later.

 All OTD students are required to be full-time students